someflydays/physics-simulation/docs/README.md

 ```
 docker run --rm physics-simulation
 ```
 The --rm flag automatically removes the container when it exits.
-Upon successful execution, you'll see console output indicating the positions of several particles, verifying the simulation is running as expected.
+Upon successful execution, you'll see console output indicating properties of several particles, verifying the simulation is running as expected.
 <br>